-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires organizations that lease assets (lessees) to recognize the assets and related liabilities for the rights and obligations created by the leases on the statement of financial position for leases with terms exceeding 12 months.
+In February 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), which requires organizations that lease assets (lessees) to recognize the assets and related liabilities for the rights and obligations created by the leases on the statement of financial position for leases with terms exceeding 12 months.
 ASU No. 2016-02 defines a lease as a contract or part of a contract that conveys the right to control the use of identified assets for a period of time in exchange for consideration.
 The lessee in a lease will be required to initially measure the right-of-use asset and the lease liability at the present value of the remaining lease payments, as well as capitalize initial direct costs as part of the right-of-use asset.
-ASU No. 2016-02 is effective for WWP for fiscal year 2021.
-Early adoption is permitted.
-WWP is currently evaluating the impact that the adoption of ASU 2016-02 will have on its consolidated financial statements.
+ASU No. 2016-02 is effective for annual periods beginning after December 15, 2019 (fiscal year 2021 for WWP).
+WWP will early adopt on October 1, 2018 for fiscal year 2019.
+WWP has evaluated the impact that the adoption of ASU 2016-02 will have on its consolidated financial statements and expects to record a right-of-use asset and corresponding lease liability of approximately \$19 million on its September 30, 2019 consolidated statement of financial position.
+WWP does not expect a change in the total amount or timing of future rent expense recognition due to the adoption of ASU 2016-02.